Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 2
+## Century 2 -> 3

-> _The password for Century3 is the name of the built-in cmdlet that performs the wget like function within PowerShell PLUS the name of the file on the desktop._
+> The password for Century3 is the name of the built-in cmdlet that performs the wget like function within PowerShell PLUS the name of the file on the desktop.

 We could conduct a simple google search for the answer.
 But since the goal is to use the PowerShell we could use the **Get-Alias** cmdlet: